liuyufei-nubot/HumanoidDreamWaq/README.md

 # DreamWaQ

 ## Description
-This repo contains implementation of the paper [Learning Robust Quadrupedal Locomotion With Implicit Terrain Imagination via Deep Reinforcement Learning](https://arxiv.org/abs/2301.10602)
+This repo builts upon [DreamWaq](https://github.com/Manaro-Alpha/DreamWaQ)

+This project has been migrated to the Unitree G1 12-degree-of-freedom robot.

 ## Table of Contents
 - [Installation](#installation)